Apurbo73/Swap-first-and-last-digit-of-a-number/README.md

 If 10^2 = 100, then log_10(100) = 2.
 # Base:
 The base is the number that is being raised to a power.
 Common bases include 10 (common logarithm, often written as log), and e (natural logarithm, often written as ln).

+## Purpose:
+Logarithms are used to express exponents, simplify calculations involving large numbers, and solve equations.
+# Key Points:
+The log of 1 is always 0, regardless of the base.
+The log of the base itself is always 1.
+Logarithms are used in various fields like science, engineering, and computer science.